GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

-These line properties for Region 2 vary significantly when considering the BLR quasar subtracted cube, that has subtracted only the BLR model of the quasar, instead of the N\&B quasar subtracted cube, in which unresolved NLR flux from the centre of the galaxy is also subtracted.
+These line properties for Region 2 vary significantly when considering the BLR quasar subtracted cube, that has removed only the BLR model of the quasar, instead of the N\&B quasar subtracted cube, in which unresolved NLR flux from the centre of the galaxy is also removed.
 The line properties for the BLR subtracted cube are presented in Table \ref{tab:HostFlux}, alongside the N\&B subtracted properties.
 The integrated spectrum of this region is also shown for the BLR-subtracted cube in Figure \ref{fig:DELSRegions}, and clearly contains significantly more flux than for the N\&B quasar subtracted cube.
 This central region is coincident with the quasar, and so this BLR subtracted cube contains the unresolved narrow line flux from the NLR surrounding the quasar, spread across the image according to the PSF shape.
-This can also be seen in the kinematic maps for this cube, presented in Figure \ref{fig:MapsBroad}, which show the bright central emission.
-There is significant GB flux from the central quasar region, offset by $-842$ km/s from the quasar's GN \oiiia\ peak, with a line $\sigma$ of 807 km/s.
+This can also be seen in the flux maps for this BLR-subtracted cube, presented in Figure \ref{fig:MapsBroad}, which show the bright central narrow line emission.
+In the BLR-subtracted cube there is significant GB flux, offset by $-374\pm51$ km/s from the quasar's GN \oiiia\ peak, with a line $\sigma$ of $807\pm51$ km/s.